Jollity Farm: Background, composition and lyrics

-Sarony wrote "Jollity Farm" as a parody of a darker-sounding counterpart, "Misery Farm" (Note: The "Jollity Farm" introduction notes "There's a farm called Misery, but of that we'll have none".) by C. Jay Wallis, also from 1929, with his version describing a carefree, comic fantasy farm–hence the name "Jollity".
-Its lyrics present a farm where each verse describes a different animal and its corresponding sound: pigs "grunt and how", cats "me-ow," dogs "bow wow," with ducks, cows, birds, lambs, and even a "buck rabbit" who sings "I'm a doe de-o-doe".
+Sarony wrote "Jollity Farm" as a parody of a darker-sounding counterpart, "Misery Farm" (Note: The "Jollity Farm" introduction notes that "There's a farm called Misery, but of that we'll have none".) by C. Jay Wallis, also from 1929, with his version describing a carefree, comic fantasy farm–hence the name "Jollity".
+Its lyrics present a farm where each verse describes a different animal and its corresponding sound: pigs "grunt and howl", cats "me-ow," dogs "bow wow," with ducks, cows, birds, lambs, and even a "buck rabbit" who sings "I'm a doe de-o-doe".
 The song, a comedy foxtrot with opportunities for audience participation, revels in absurdity.
 The playful nonsense and exaggerated performances were typical of Sarony's style, blending whimsy with music hall humour and comedic timing.

 It is listed in the Roud Folk Song Index as V53412, though it is not from traditional folk sources but from Sarony's own novelty output.